 Every year we repave some of our deteriorating roads.
 This job is contracted out to local paving vendors.
-This year’s project for 2018 is as follows:
+This year’s projects for 2019 is as follows:

 The Township also contracts its Striping Program.
 Every year we “center” (yellow lines) and “edge stripe” (white lines) our main roads.
 Cul-de-sacs & Subdivisions are not necessary at this time.

 We repair roads as needed.
 This involves patching roads when potholes erupt.
 We also repair gravel shoulders when erosion has washed them out.
 Culvert replacement is necessary if the culvert is blocked or rusted out, for proper drainage.

 Roadside Clean Up

 We check the roads every Monday and pick up garbage, brush, fallen trees and road kill.
 We also walk the entire road system once a year to pick up litter in the right of way.

 We mow the right of way three times per season.
 This takes about two weeks each cutting, weather permitting.
 The mowing is necessary to keep adequate sight distance when residents enter and leave their driveways.

 Trimming trees, brush and vegetation are necessary for the safety of those that travel on Township roads.
 Occasionally firewood is generated from the tree/brush trimming.

 We erect and maintain most of the signs that are placed along Township roads.